-The evolution of the LP profession has required a change in the way that we approach the retail environment.
-First and foremost, we have come to recognize that inventory shrink is a more complicated problem than merely looking at the theft of merchandise.
-Shrink is a complex issue that must take into consideration a variety of issues.
+The evolution of the loss prevention profession has required a change in the way that we approach the retail environment.
+First, we have come to recognize that inventory shrink is a more complicated problem than mere theft of merchandise.
+Shrink is a complex issue that must consider a variety of issues.
 Shrink reduction is now seen as a vehicle of profit enhancement and an integral part of the retail model.
 We have new perspectives on how we can influence company profitability in other ways as well, which has allowed us to set our sights on the bigger retail picture.
 As a result, our retail shrink management strategies require a multifaceted and broad-based approach in both design and administration.

 The three major causes that contribute to inventory shrink in any retail operation are internal theft, external theft, and operational compliance.
 An effective loss prevention program must focus on all three of these areas.
 If you only focus on one or two of them, the ones you dismiss could negate the success you gain with your programs in the other areas.
 In the area of operational compliance, an in-store audit must be one of the components of your inventory control strategy.

 The fundamental purpose of auditing is to “inspect what you expect.”
 All companies develop strategies and programs to reduce and control loss.
 However, these strategies don’t work unless they are in place and being adhered to.
 Audits enable you to “inspect” the compliance to these strategies and programs.

 In-store audit findings enable you to identify and address issues prior to taking inventory and receiving shortage results.
 If used properly, audits can provide the actionable information you need to “course correct” and ultimately achieve desired results.
 However, it is the setup and execution that determines success.